vishalkrishnads/carestack/README.md

     > ```

     At this point, a UI will be served on port **7878**, which you can view by visiting [localhost:7878](http://localhost:7878) on your browser.
 But, do note that this UI is buggy when refreshed due to it being served from the API server directly.
 If you want to see the same UI from the [live version](https://carestack.selseus.com), continue along.

+> **Note**
+>
+> If you haven't installed Node.js, open up the [`/ui/build/index.html`](https://github.com/vishalkrishnads/carestack/blob/docs/ui/build/index.html) in your browser by double clicking it.
+This is the final UI.
+You can skip steps 3 & 4.

 3. Install all JavaScript dependencies

     ```